Barbara Rush - Movies, Peyton Place and More

 Septuagenarian Rush told SFGate in 1997 that in addition to her performance that year on stage in The Golden Age (playing 80-year-old Isabel), she had previously appeared in the popular play Love Letters several times, and done a world tour of the one-woman show A Woman of Independent Means.

-Barbara Rush has been retired from acting for most of her octogenarian senior citizen years and on January 4, 2017 became an new nonagenarian senior citizen.
+Barbara Rush has been retired from acting for most of her octogenarian senior citizen years and is now a nonagenarian.
 Below, a look back at Barbara Rush as she appeared on Peyton Place in 1969.

 (Barbara Rush 1969 Peyton Place Screenshot)